Do you have QuickBooks lists structured to show a Hierarchical View? (Think “outline” with headers and sub-elements.) For instance:

 Smithfield, Glenna & Joe:Repairs:Kitchen

-You would prefer to see it in more of an outline format.
-So if you right-click on a Customer or Job, from the drop-down menu, you can select Hierarchical View.
+Other people prefer to see their Customer: Job List in more of an outline format.
+So if you right-click on a Customer or Job from the drop-down menu, you can select Hierarchical View.
 Now it looks like this.
 (Much easier to read, right?)

 Smithfield, Glenna & Joe